Best Cheap Health Insurance in Nebraska (2025)

 Medicaid can give you cheap or free health insurance if you have a low income.

-To qualify for Medicaid in Nebraska, you have to make less than about $21,000 per year if you're single or $44,000 per year as a family of four.
+To qualify for Medicaid in Nebraska, you have to make less than about $21,000 per year for individuals or $44,000 per year as a family of four.
 Nebraska has several Medicaid programs, including for low-income adults, caretakers, pregnant women and seniors.

 Use cost-sharing reductions for cheaper medical care